The Capacity Region of the MIMO Interference Channel and its Reciprocity to Within a Constant Gap: Introduction

 The gap to capacity of the aforementioned simple HK coding scheme is then improved by proposing an explicit HK scheme where the transmitters are allowed to use one of three simple superposition coding schemes depending on the operating rate pair.
-Interestingly, for a large class of MIMO ICs, this latter gap is smaller than the gap of $N_i$ bits of~\cite{TT}.
-This class includes, for example, SIMO ICs (with single-antenna transmitters and multiple antenna receivers) for which the gap is 1 bit, instead of $N_i$ bits.
+This explicit scheme is inspired by the recent result in \cite{CMG} that proves that such a union contains the so-called compact rate region that is larger than the HK achievable rate region for a particular choice of distributions of the inputs, auxiliary random variables and time sharing random variable.
+Interestingly, for a large class of MIMO ICs, this latter gap is the same as that reported in \cite{TT}\footnote{Although it was claimed in \cite{TT} that the gap to capacity obtained therein is within $(N_1, N_2)$ bits it can be shown that the gap is bounded by $(\min\{N_1,M_2\}, \min\{N_2,M_1\})$ bits.}.
+This class includes, for example, single-input, multiple-output (SIMO) ICs with single-antenna transmitters and multiple antenna receivers) for which the gap is one bit.

-Using the explicit expressions for both the achievable rate region and the set of upper bounds to the capacity region of the MIMO IC, we then derive an interesting {\it reciprocity} result which is that the capacity of a 2-user MIMO IC is within a constant gap to that of the channel obtained by interchanging the roles of the transmitters and the receivers.
+Using the explicit expressions for both the achievable rate region and the set of upper bounds to the capacity region of the MIMO IC, we then derive an interesting {\it reciprocity} result which is that the capacity of a two-user MIMO IC is within a constant gap to that of the channel obtained by interchanging the roles of the transmitters and the receivers.

 The rest of the paper is organized as follows.
-Following a description of the notations used in this paper in Section~\ref{sec_system_model_and_preliminaries}, we specify the system model.
+Following a description of the notations used in this paper we specify the system model in Section~\ref{sec_system_model_and_preliminaries}.
 In Section~\ref{sec_approximate_capacity}, we derive a set of upper bounds to the capacity region and two different rate regions achievable by one simple and one explicit HK coding scheme.
 Comparing the set of upper and lower bounds, the capacity region of the MIMO IC is characterized within a constant number of bits.
 As a byproduct of this analysis, we also prove the {\it reciprocity} of the capacity region of the MIMO IC in the approximate capacity sense in Section~\ref{subsection_reciprocity}.
 Finally, Section~\ref{sec_conclusion} concludes the paper.
-In order that the paper is easy to read, many of the proofs are given in the Appendices.
+In order that the paper is easy to read, many of the proofs are given in Appendices.